-Find out from your team the values they believe are of the utmost importance and use those insights to draft a values statement.
+Find out from your team members which values they believe are of the utmost importance to your agency and use those insights to draft a values statement.
 Creating this document in a silo and then mandating the team to follow it is rarely effective.

 - What do you value?

-- What unspoken values have contributed to our success to date?
+- What unspoken values have contributed to our agency's success to date?

 - What do successful employees share in common?

 - What values should govern the way we interact with each other and with our customers?

 - Which values will help promote team culture building?